rancher/api-spec/README.md

   - The underscore and modifier are optional if the desired modifier is <code>eq</code>.
   - For example to search for files starting with "a" and greater than 1kb, the client would append:
     - <code>name_prefix=a&size_gt=1024</code>
-* To search for non-image files, they could append:
+  - To search for non-image files, they could append:
     - <code>name_notlike=%.jpg&name_notlike=%.png</code>
-    - Note: % characters in the request URL need to be escaped into "%25" according to normal URL-encoding rules.
+  - Note: % characters are shown here for clarity.
+In an actual request they need to be escaped into "%25" according ot normal [URL-encoding rules](http://tools.ietf.org/html/rfc3986#section-2.4).

 There is no mechanism defined for OR-ing conditions.
 All filters are AND-ed together.